BioDynaMo/biodynamo/README.md

 curl https://biodynamo.org/install | bash
 ```

-For more information, check out our [user's guide](https://biodynamo.org/docs/userguide/).
+For more information, check out our [user's guide](https://www.biodynamo.org/user-guide) documentation that is designed for people who will use BioDynaMo on a day-to-day basis, and aims at providing users with all essential info to make full use of BioDynaMo.

 <!-- ## Examples
 -- Show some nice visualizations here, with a one-liner explanation -->

 ## Contributing

-The main purpose of this repository is to evolve BioDynaMo, making it faster and
-easier to use.
-Development of BioDynaMo happens in the open on Github, and we are
-grateful to the community for contributing bugfixes and improvements.
-Please read our [contribution guide](https://biodynamo.org/docs/devguide/contribute/) and learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to BioDynaMo.
+The main purpose of this repository is to evolve BioDynaMo, making it faster and easier to use.
+Development of BioDynaMo happens in the open on Github, and we are grateful to the community for contributing bugfixes and improvements.
+Please read our [contribution guide](https://github.com/BioDynaMo/biodynamo/blob/master/doc/dev_guide/contribute.md) and learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to BioDynaMo.

-We expect contributors to adhere to our [Contributor Covenant](https://github.com/BioDynaMo/biodynamo/blob/master/CODE_OF_CONDUCT.md).
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community in BioDynaMo.
+Thus, we expect all contributors to adhere to our [covenant for contributors](https://www.biodynamo.org/developer-guide/contributor-covenant).

 ## Cite